dustinpfister/blog_posts/_posts/js-math-pow.md

 ### 3.5 - Lets check this out

+So now to try things out with these methods.

 ```js
 var w = 4, h = 4,
 size = w * h,